rajbirsehmi/UI-Engine/README.md

 **UI Automation Engine** is an industrial-grade testing framework for Jetpack Compose.
 It eliminates the most common pain points of UI testing: **flakiness**, **race conditions**, and **opaque failure logs**.

 By providing a robust orchestration layer over standard Compose APIs, it ensures your tests are stable, readable, and provide immediate diagnostic artifacts on failure.
-Version `0.1.0-alpha` introduces full **Hilt support** and a **variant-aware** publishing system.

 ---